-The current (inadequate) rules which regulate the revolving door are contained within the Staff Regulations for Officials of the European Communities.
-This document is the result of negotiations by the Commission with staff trade unions, and is approved by the Parliament and the Council.
+The rules intended to regulate the revolving door are contained within the Staff Regulations for Officials of the European Communities.
+This regulation has been under review for several years, and in June 2013 a new version was adopted, as a result of negotiations by the European Commission with staff trade unions, the European Parliament and the European Council.
 The rules apply to all staff working across the European institutions, including the agencies.

 Of course, it is important that the EU institutions benefit from a workforce who bring with them experience from many different walks of life.
 The European institutions should include people who have had experience of working in the public sector, private sector and civil society.
 But it is also important that the EU institutions are vigilant in preventing conflicts of interest which occur as a result of the revolving door and they need new rules to do this.

 Tough revolving doors rules would not prevent staff joining and leaving the institutions, but they would regulate those who wish to join, or who come from, specific categories of jobs ie. lobby jobs or those jobs which provoke conflicts of interest.
 There will be many other kinds of jobs which would not be affected by effective revolving door rules.